 (1) It is assumed that all work submitted by students is their own within the acceptable limits afforded by the use of quotations and footnote credits.
 It is unacceptable to copy someone else's work and submit it as one's own.
-This includes copying solutions from old answer guides, copying directly from a textbook or lesson notes, copying other students' assignments, or from internet websites.
+This includes copying solutions from old answer guides, copying directly from a textbook or lesson notes, copying other students' assignments, from internet websites, or from artificial intelligence (AI) systems or bots.
 Knowingly allowing one's work to be plagiarized, which includes posting assignments to internet websites or any unauthorized redistribution of assignments, is also academic misconduct.
 The Division may require the use of turnitin.com or other verification services as it deems necessary.

 (2) Recognized cases of plagiarism or academic misconduct may result in any or all of the following:

 (a) An official reprimand letter sent to the student from the Division, a copy of which will be kept in the student's file at the Division;

 (b) The student having to redo and resubmit the Assignment in question, with a maximum possible grade of 60%;

 (c) The student having to submit a replacement Assignment provided by the Division, with a maximum grade of 60%, and with administrative fees for establishing and grading these;